Pinworms are small worms that infect the intestines.

 Pinworms are the most common worm infection in the United States.
 They are most common in school-age children.

 Pinworm eggs are spread directly from person to person.
-They can also be spread by touching bedding, food, or other items contaminated with the eggs.
+They can also be spread by touching bedding, food, or other items that are contaminated with the eggs.

-Typically, children are infected by unknowingly touching pinworm eggs and putting their fingers in their mouths.
-The eggs are swallowed, and eventually hatch in the small intestine.
+Typically, children are infected by touching pinworm eggs without knowing it and then putting their fingers in their mouth.
+They swallow the eggs, which eventually hatch in the small intestine.
 The worms mature in the colon.

 - Difficulty sleeping due to the itching that occurs during the night